The Cashroom (TCR) are experts in providing outsourced legal cashiering

-We worked on two complimentary projects with ERIC.
+ERIC was a marketplace for financial research papers.
+We worked on two complimentary projects with them.
 Firstly, detailed strategy consulting with the whole team and a number of external software providers and secondly, a complete review and redesign of their previous "marketing website".
+Eric was acquired by a Dundee based investment company in 2018.

 We developed, hosted and supported the Littlejohns' website and property upload application, that we built for them back at the end of 2010, for over 6 years.
 As the property export / upload capabilities of the CARL system (that Littlejohns used internally to manage the thousands of properties that they have on their books) evolved, it became evident that the time had come to incorporate these changes into our existing system.